 Roo

-Roo is a helpless child that always wants to be close to his mother, unable to cope without her.
+Roo is a helpless child who always wants to be close to his mother, unable to cope without her.
 This clearly indicates autism.
 In addition, he often gets himself into dangerous situations regardless of warnings.
 Again, this demonstrates a broad spectrum of autism.

-Pooh Pathology Test - How to Play?
+Pooh Pathology Test – How To Play?

 Scientific curiosity rarely encounters limitations.
-So, thanks to researchers and their in-depth analysis, today we can offer you Pooh pathology test, through which you can find out if perhaps you resemble any of the residents of the Hundred Acre Wood to some degree and suffer to a greater or lesser extent from any of the disorders that the characters face.
+So, thanks to researchers and their in-depth analysis, today we can offer you the Pooh pathology test, through which you can find out if perhaps you resemble any of the residents of the Hundred Acre Wood to some degree and suffer to a greater or lesser extent from any of the disorders that the characters face.